 It all started after the first Autocross, intro video below.

 Being that it was the first time I drove the car very spiritedly, I began to hear a knocking sound at ever left and right hard turn.
 Since it was the first sign of trouble I've decided it also be the first upgrade.
-Ultimately other than the body of the car all the suspension components from the springs to the sway bars are the foundation of every car and before giving this car any more power I want to ensure it can put that power down efficiently.
+Ultimately other than the body of the car all the suspension components from the springs to the sway bars are the foundation of every car and before giving this car any more power I wanted to ensure it can put that power down efficiently.
 So now that I knew where to start a friend recommended I get in contact with BMR Suspension and luckily I live local enough to pay them a visit, but before driving out I decided to at least call ahead.
 The call went a little something like this; Me: "Hi I'm looking to replace and upgrade my entire suspension system."
 BMR: "What's the year Model of your car?"
 Me: "1992 Camaro RS, I want parts now can I come get them?"
 BMR: "You live local, we've been looking for a 3rd Gen F-Body to test some new products on, is your car stock, clean and good shape?"
 Me: "Sounds awesome yea the car is in great shape, when can I come by!?"
 Afterwards I raced to my car and I was off to BMR.

 ORIGINAL EQUIPMENT & UPGRADE STATUS: Shocks - Upgrade Complete! / Springs - Upgrade Complete! / Sway Bars - Upgrade Complete! / Torque Arm - Upgrade Complete! / Rear Lower Control Arms - Upgrade Complete! / Panhard Bar - Upgrade Complete! / Sub-Frame Connectors - Upgrade Complete! / A-Arms - Upgrade Complete!